oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 another Verifier, the two Verifiers should not be able to tell that they were talking to the same user.

-Issuer/Verifier unlinkability cannot be achieved with SD-JWT, as the issued SD-JWT is directly forwarded to the Verifier.
+Issuer/Verifier unlinkability cannot be achieved in salted-hash based approaches to credentials, such as SD-JWT, as the issued credential is directly forwarded to the Verifier.

 Verifier/Verifier unlinkablility can be achieved using batch issuance: A batch of credentials based on the same claims is issued to the Holder instead of just